Jacob-DeCrane/event-flows/docs/patterns/domain-driven-design.md

 # Domain-Driven Design (DDD)

 Domain-Driven Design is an approach to software development that centers the design around the **business domain** and its logic.
-EventFlow embraces DDD tactical patterns to model complex business rules.
+EventFlows embraces DDD tactical patterns to model complex business rules.

 ## Core DDD Concepts